|

 Stop Match : stops the current match.

-how many seeds are in each hole, and start the game from this point.
+manually how many seeds are in each hole, and start the game from

-with for every turn : the player (North or South), the playground configuration,and
+game, with for every turn : the player (North or South), the

 Print: Print the history list of the current game.